CodeWithJV/holochain-challenge-2/README.md

 The addition of these lines of code will create a link from an arbitrary 'point' on the DHT to the post.
 This point is called a collection and will help us retrieve all of the posts in the app from a single location.

-#### 4. Restart the Holochain app, and open the playground
+#### 6. Restart the Holochain app, and open the playground

 You should see a couple of things when you create a new post

 - As usual, the action and entry will appear in the agents source chain, but there will also be a new **createLink** action
-- Inside the dht-entries panel you will also see a link has been created that that points from the new collection (labled as **Unknown**).
-This link points to the Create Action, however as of Mid June 2024 this link points to another 'Unknown' point (This is a bug an will be fixed in a later version of the playground).
+- Inside the dht-entries panel you will also see a link has been created that points from the new collection (labled as **Unknown**) to the create action.

-#### 5. Navigate to `ui/src/blog/blog/AllPosts.svelte` and take a look at the `fetchPosts` function
+#### 7. Navigate to `ui/src/blog/blog/AllPosts.svelte` and take a look at the `fetchPosts` function

 You should notice a few things here.